rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 Submariner is an open source tool that can be used with RHACM to provide direct networking between two or more Kubernetes clusters in your environment, either on-premises or in the cloud.
 Submariner connects multiple Kubernetes clusters in a way that is secure and performant.

-For doing that, Submariner flattens the networks between the connected clusters, and enables IP reachability between Pods and Services.
+To do that, Submariner flattens the networks between the connected clusters, and enables IP reachability between Pods and Services.
 Submariner also provides, via Lighthouse, service discovery capabilities.

 The diagram below illustrates the basic architecture of Submariner: